The rules for submission and acceptance of artistic work for display at the Society’s

 ii.
 The frame must be strong and in good condition.

 iii.
-The back of the framed work must be firmly sealed with paper tape.
-(Sellotape, plastic tape and parcel tape are not acceptable.)
+The back of the framed work must be firmly sealed with framing tape.
+(Sellotape, plastic tape, masking tape and parcel tape are not acceptable.)

 c.
 UNFRAMED ITEMS i.
 All work must be framed except stretched canvases, wall hanging textiles, reliefs ii.
 The outside edge of stretched canvas, if unframed must be properly finished consistent